Alevettih/ngx-graphql-client/README.md

-# ngx-graphql-client
+# @alevettih/ngx-graphql-client

 A typed GraphQL client for Angular applications that makes it easy to work with GraphQL APIs using full TypeScript support.

 ## Overview

-`ngx-graphql-client` is an Angular library that provides a simple, type-safe way to work with GraphQL APIs.
+`@alevettih/ngx-graphql-client` is an Angular library that provides a simple, type-safe way to work with GraphQL APIs.
 The library relies on typed GraphQL operations and integrates with Angular HttpClient to execute requests.